DeniseHck/soil-moisture-reflectance-spectroscopy/README.md

 ## Citation
 If you use this data or code in your research, please cite the original paper:

 > Hick, D., Chapman, P. J., Breure, T. S., & Ziv, G. (2026).
-Organic Carbon and Texture control Moisture Dependence of Soil Shortwave Infrared Reflectance. *European Journal of Soil Science*. https://doi.org/[Insert_DOI_Here]
+Organic Carbon and Texture control Moisture Dependence of Soil Shortwave Infrared Reflectance. *European Journal of Soil Science*. https://doi.org/[DOI here]